top of page

 COMMITMENT

-• Attend monthly membership meetings in-station the second Monday of the month
+• Attend monthly membership meetings (second Monday of the month)

-• Attend our annual Open House event in October
+• Participate in the annual October Open House event

-• Attend assigned bingo shifts on Wednesday or Saturday nights (16 per year)
+• Attend assigned bingo shifts on Wednesday or Saturday nights (16 shifts per year)

-Operational Volunteers are expected to the following in addition to the above:
+Operational Volunteers are expected to achieve the following in addition to the above:

-• Attend training and drills as needed on nights and weekends in-station or at the Fairfax County Fire and Rescue Academy
+• Attend training and drills as needed on nights and weekends at the station or at the Fairfax County Fire and Rescue Academy

 ARE YOU READY?